Original Date: 11/1/1995 * Last Revision Effective: 10/15/2015

 Combination codes are considered the same as keys, because they allow access to buildings, rooms, etc. Upon receipt of a request to install a combination lock, the lock shop will provide the unit administrator with access code numbers as needed.
 The unit administrator shall create and maintain a list of the names of employees who are issued codes, the signature of each employee, the date the employee received the code, and the designated codes.
 The department’s unit administrator must request any additions or deletions to the code list to the lock shop.
 Combinations to spaces used by students will be changed quarterly.

 Usage is to be exclusively by the individual to whom the key, prox card or combination is issued.
 Keys and/or prox cards being used by someone other than the person issued to will be confiscated.
-Combinations used by persons other than the individual assigned the code will be cancelled.
+Combinations used by persons other than the individual assigned the code will be canceled.

 Employees must inform their unit administrator and the public safety office immediately and in writing of any lost keys.
 A replacement key may then be requested using the procedure outlined above.
 The director of campus operations is authorized to require payment of a reasonable cost for each college key that is not returned.
 The department where the individual is (was) employed is responsible for the cost if the college is unable to secure payment from the individual.